oracle/node-oracledb/examples/README.md

-rowlimit.js                 | Shows ways to limit the number of records fetched by queries select1.js                  | Executes a basic query without using a connection pool or ResultSet select2.js                  | Executes queries to show array and object output formats selectjson.js               | Shows some JSON features of Oracle Database selectjsonblob.js           | Shows how to use a BLOB as a JSON column store selectstream.js             | Executes a basic query using a Readable Stream sessionfixup.js             | Shows a pooled connection callback to efficiently set session state sessiontagging1.js          | Simple pooled connection tagging for setting session state sessiontagging2.js          | More complex example of pooled connection tagging for setting session state
+rowlimit.js                 | Shows ways to limit the number of records fetched by queries select1.js                  | Executes a basic query without using a connection pool or ResultSet select2.js                  | Executes queries to show array and object output formats selectgeometry.js           | Insert and query Oracle Spatial geometries selectjson.js               | Shows some JSON features of Oracle Database selectjsonblob.js           | Shows how to use a BLOB as a JSON column store selectobject.js             | Insert and query a named Oracle database object selectstream.js             | Executes a basic query using a Readable Stream selectvarray.js             | Shows inserting and selecting from a VARRAY column sessionfixup.js             | Shows a pooled connection callback to efficiently set session state sessiontagging1.js          | Simple pooled connection tagging for setting session state sessiontagging2.js          | More complex example of pooled connection tagging for setting session state